julirio/wp-mailinglist-languages/README.md

 1. Pick the .MO files from Github for the languages that you want to use.
 For example "wp-mailinglist-de_DE.mo"
 2. Go to "wp-content/plugins/" in your WordPress installation and create a "wp-mailinglist-languages" folder there.
 3. Upload the "wp-mailinglist-de_DE.mo" file to "wp-content/plugins/languages/" folder you created.
+4. If needed, rename the file to match your textdomain.
+If you are using the lite version, rename it to "newsletters-lite-de_DE.mo" for example.
-4. Go to Newsletters > Configuration > System > WordPress Related in the plugin and tick/check "Yes, load external language file" for the "Load External Language" setting.
+5. Go to Newsletters > Configuration > System > WordPress Related in the plugin and tick/check "Yes, load external language file" for the "Load External Language" setting.
-5. Ensure that you have the <code>WPLANG</code> constant set in your <code>wp-config.php</code> file accordingly eg. de_DE
+6. Ensure that you have the <code>WPLANG</code> constant set in your <code>wp-config.php</code> file accordingly eg. de_DE

 Please note, if you don't tick/check that setting in #4 above, the plugin will look inside "wp-content/plugins/wp-mailinglist/languages/" for a language file.